- Information for victims

 Not all victims of crime attend a parole hearing of the offender who harmed them but they do have the choice.

-To present a statement a victim must submit a written request to the Parole Board of Canada in the region where the hearing will take place.
-For more information, read the Parole Board of Canada’s factsheet.
+To present a statement, a victim must submit a written request to the Parole Board of Canada in the region where the hearing will take place.
+For more information, read the Parole Board of Canada’s Presenting a statement page.

 Parole Board of Canada employees are available to answer victims' questions about preparing a statement.
-The policy and guidelines regarding victim statements presented at parole hearings are posted on the Parole Board of Canada's website or you can call the victim's info-line toll free at 1-866-789-4636.
+Call the victim's info-line toll free at 1-866-789-4636.